Luis Arroyo: Baseball career

+Arroyo, from Peñuelas, Puerto Rico, was signed by Ponce to play in the Liga de Beisbol Profesional de Puerto Rico in 1946.
+In 1955, Arroyo was sent to the Senadores de San Juan.
+In 1956-57, he led the LBPPR in strikeouts.
+Arroyo was the LBPPR ERA leader and MVP in 1960-61.
+He retired with 110 wins in the LBPPR.
+In the Caribbean Series, Arroyo gathered a 3-0 record and an ERA of 2.30, competing in four events.
+In the Dominican Republic, he played for Escogido.

-Arroyo, from Peñuelas, Puerto Rico, made his MLB debut on April 20, 1955.
+Aroyo made his MLB debut on April 20, 1955.
 A stocky left-hander, he spent one season primarily as a starter with the St. Louis Cardinals.
 Though he was a member of the National League All-Star team that year, he was traded to the Pittsburgh Pirates the next spring, where he was moved to the bullpen.
 Struggling to establish himself in the role, he went from the Pirates to the Cincinnati Redlegs, then the New York Yankees.
 Arroyo was the first to play for the Yankees, and despite his earlier struggles, he quickly became an important contributor to the club.

 American League hitters had little success against Arroyo's screwball, and after a solid contribution at the back of their bullpen in 1960, he enjoyed the best season of his career in 1961.
 That year, Arroyo pitched 119 innings with a 2.19 ERA, while winning 15 games as the team's relief ace.
 His totals of 65 games pitched and 29 saves both led the league; he surrendered only five home runs in a season where league-wide offensive totals were very high by historical standards and was named to his second All-Star team while finishing sixth in AL MVP voting.
 He was named the Sporting News Reliever of the Year in 1961, for the American League.

 Arroyo's glory was, however, short-lived.
 He injured his arm the following spring; while he pitched for two more seasons, he never regained his prior effectiveness.
 Arroyo retired after appearing in only six innings in the 1963 season.
 Over the course of his MLB career, he pitched 5311/3 innings with a 3.93 ERA, collecting 40 wins, 32 losses, and 44 saves.

 Following his retirement as a player, Arroyo became a scout and pitching coach for the Yankees.